202: The Sidehackers

 The Munsters was a television sitcom that aired on CBS from 1964 to 1966 about a wacky but good natured family of famous monster types (vampire, wolf man, Frankenstein's monster).
 The series was followed by a sequel series, The Munsters Today (1988-1991) and five (mostly TV) movies.
 Also, a TV special called Mockingbird Lane aired on NBC in 2012; it was intended as the pilot of a reimagined Munsters series, but the network didn’t pick it up.
 There were two famous “Munstermobiles” on the original show: the Munster Koach and DRAG-U-LA.
 The Koach was built by famed custom car designer George Barris (who also created the Batmobile for the ‘60s TV show); it was made up of three Model T chassis designed to look like a town car hearse, painted black pearl on the exterior with a blood-red interior, featured intricate brass detailing, and more.
 The DRAG-U-LA was built from an actual fiberglass coffin and included a Ford Mustang engine.
 In the show, it was built by Grandpa Munster so he could win back the Munster Koach after losing it in a drag race.
 It also inspired a 1998 song of the same name by Rob Zombie.

-This film was also released as Million Dollar Legs. –Was Ginger Rogers in the film or something?
+This film was also released as Million Dollar Legs. –I thought so!
+Wasn’t Ginger Rogers there or somethin’? –Most of her scenes were cut.

 Million Dollar Legs is the title of a 1939 comedy starring Betty Grable (1916-1973).
 Because of the film and her incredibly popular pinup status during World War II, she was frequently called “The Girl with the Million-Dollar Legs.”
 Ginger Rogers (1911-1995) was an actress and dancer best known as Fred Astaire’s love interest/dance partner in several films, including The Gay Divorcee (1934), Top Hat (1935), and Swing Time (1936).